PaulZC/ZED-F9P_FeatherWing_USB/LEARN.md

 The FeatherWing can be powered through:
 - The micro-USB connector
-- The standard FeatherWing battery and VBUS (USB) pins
+- The standard FeatherWing LiPo battery and VBUS (USB) pins

+The average current draw is approximately 140mA in Survey_In mode when powering the Adalogger, SparkFun Bluetooth Mate Gold and a Taoglas A.80.A.101111 antenna.
+Select your LiPo battery capacity accordingly!

 The board has its own regulator which will regulate battery or USB power down to 3.3V.